Zebiniso Rustamova

 Zebiniso Sanginovna Rustamova (born 29 January 1955 in Dushanbe, Tajik SSR, Soviet Union) is an archer from the Soviet Union.

+Career

 She competed for the Soviet Union in the 1976 Summer Olympics held in Montreal, Canada in the individual event where she finished in third place.
 She won a world championship in 1975 with a record.

 She currently coaches young sportsmen and helps old people and indigent families in northern Tajikistan.